 Indirect supervision of a relative by another is also discouraged and requires the prior approval of the CEO and the Chair of the Board.
 If such employment is approved, any personnel actions affecting that employee must also be reviewed and endorsed by the CEO.
 "Relatives" include spouse/significant others, sister, brother, daughter, son, mother, father, grandparents, aunts, uncles, nieces, nephews, cousins, step relationships, and in-laws.
-"Significant others" include persons living in a spousal or familial fashion with an employee, consultant, officer or director.
+"Significant others" include persons living in a spousal or familial fashion with Personnel.
 If a question arises about whether a relationship is covered by this Code, the CEO will determine whether an applicant or transferee's acknowledged relationship is covered by this Code.